yucking/detail-api/README.md

 # PASCAL in Detail API

-MATLAB, Python, and Lua API for the [PASCAL in Detail](https://sites.google.com/view/pasd/dataset) multi-task computer vision challenge.
+MATLAB and Python API for the [PASCAL in Detail](https://sites.google.com/view/pasd/dataset) multi-task computer vision challenge.
 This API is a fork of [MS COCO vision challenge API](https://github.com/pdollar/coco).

 ## Old COCO Readme
 <pre>